-Depending on the type, the carbs in dairy products vary somewhat.
+The number of carbs in milk and other products varies somewhat.
 For instance, the carbohydrate content of full cream milk is considerably higher than full cream cheese.

 Dairy is one of the richest sources of calcium which is important for bone health amongst other things.

-To see the impact that dairy has on your blood glucose or ketone levels use a ketone monitor after eating.
+To see the impact of dairy on your blood glucose or ketone levels, use a ketone monitor after eating.

 How Many Carbs In Milk?

 Regular full cream milk has 12g of carbs per cup.